DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

   - weight-decay
   - theory
   - low-rank
-excerpt: "Why mini-batch SGD with weight decay implicitly pushes neural networks toward low-rank weight matrices."
+excerpt: "Why mini-batch SGD with weight decay naturally pushes neural networks toward low-rank structure."
 ---

-Deep networks are massively overparameterized, yet the solutions found in practice are far from arbitrary.
-Even when a model has enough capacity to fit the data in many different ways, stochastic gradient methods often converge to highly structured solutions.
+Deep networks are heavily overparameterized, yet the solutions found in practice are far from arbitrary.
+Even when many parameter settings can fit the training data, stochastic gradient methods often converge to highly structured models.

-One especially striking form of structure is **low rank**.
+One particularly striking form of structure is **low rank**.

-Across architectures, trained weight matrices are often far more compressible than their ambient dimension would suggest.
-This phenomenon shows up in pruning, distillation, and post-hoc low-rank approximations of trained networks.
+Across many architectures, trained weight matrices are far more compressible than their ambient dimension would suggest.
+This appears in pruning, distillation, and post-hoc low-rank approximations of trained networks.
 Empirically, low-rank structure is everywhere.
 But why should training produce it in the first place?

-A good deal of prior theory explains low-rank behavior only in settings much cleaner than modern practice: linear models, very special losses, exact symmetries, or global optimality conditions.
-What is still missing is a simple structural explanation for the regime practitioners actually use every day: **mini-batch SGD with weight decay.**
+Much of the existing theory explains low-rank behavior only in cleaner settings than modern practice: linear models, highly specialized losses, exact symmetries, or global optimality arguments.
+What is still missing is a simple structural explanation for the regime practitioners actually use every day:

+**mini-batch SGD with weight decay.**

 The main message of this post is the following:

 > <span style="color:#1e6bd6; font-weight:600;">
-> SGD with weight decay implicitly biases each layer toward low-rank structure, and this effect becomes stronger with smaller batch size, larger learning rate, and stronger weight decay.
+> Mini-batch SGD with weight decay creates a strong pressure toward low-rank layers.
+This pressure becomes stronger with smaller batch size, larger learning rate, and stronger weight decay.
 > </span>

 <div style="margin: 2rem 0;">